Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,1305.6,1313.344125.md

 ### Transcript

-> can you travel to other planets we are
+> can you travel to other planets we are currently just on this planet